diversable/maurice/README.md

     - remove | rm | delete [package_name]
     - update [?package_name]

-NOTE: Using partial commands also works with this CLI tool, so using a command like `gsn p up` will work the same as the command `gsn pkg update` and will update all packages; `gsn j ed` will work the same as `gsn jl edit` and will start up VSCode as well as start the Julia process in the terminal for you.
+NOTE: Using partial commands also works with this CLI tool, so using a command like `gt p up` will work the same as the command `gt pkg update` and will update all packages; `gt j ed` will work the same as `gt jl edit` and will start up VSCode as well as start the Julia process in the terminal for you.

 ---

-Some helpful workflow shortcuts with the `gsn` (Gaston) CLI are:
+Some helpful workflow shortcuts with the `gt` (Gaston) CLI are:

-- create an environment with default files & folders in the current working directory: `gsn new` or `gsn new env`
+- create an environment with default files & folders in the current working directory: `gt new` or `gt new env`

 - Get the status of packages in your environment:
-`gsn pkg ls` or `gsn p st` (or `gsn pkg status` if you like typing)
+`gt pkg ls` or `gt p st` (or `gt pkg status` if you like typing)

 - Install a package in the local environment:
-  `gsn p i <package_name>` or `gsn p add <package_name>` (ie. gaston package install | add package)
+  `gt p i <package_name>` or `gt p add <package_name>` (ie. gaston package install | add package)

-- Start VSCode in the current directory and start the julia repl for interactive work on the side: `gsn jl edit` or `gsn j ed` (NB: currently, VSCode must already be installed for this command to work)
+- Start VSCode in the current directory and start the julia repl for interactive work on the side: `gt jl edit` or `gt j ed` (NB: currently, VSCode must already be installed for this command to work)

 - Start a Pluto Notebook:
-  `gsn jl pluto` or `gsn j p`
+  `gt jl pluto` or `gt j p`

 ---